soimort/translate-shell/README.md

     -L CODES, -list CODES
         Print details of languages and exit.
     -U, -upgrade
-        Upgrade this program to latest version.
+        Check for upgrade of this program.

 Display options:
     -verbose